jxxcarlson/elm-cell-grid/README.md

 Render a `CellGrid` using the function

 ```
-renderAsHtml : Int -> Int ->  CellRenderer a
+asHtml : Int -> Int ->  CellRenderer a
                -> CellGrid a -> Html msg
 ```